May 2019 (Last updated in September 2019)

 We had booked a room in the lowest category, a King Garden Villa, located in the well-kept garden area of the resort.

-The spacious bungalow consisted of a large room with a seating area and an armchair, a king size bed, and a separate bathroom.
+The spacious bungalow consisted of a large room with a seating area and an armchair, a king-size bed, and a separate bathroom.
 Everything was comfortable and very clean, but the room did show some signs of wear and tear.

 The hot and humid weather made us appreciate the well-functioning air conditioner and ceiling fan.

 Yet another gift from the hotel was two reusable water bottles.
-These are given to all guest and can be filled in various places around the resort.
+These are given to all guests and can be filled in various places around the resort.
 Free water is also offered at all restaurants.

 Other facilities in the villa were bathrobes, slippers, a large TV and wireless internet.
-The latter was not very fast but worked pretty well for surfing and checking mail.
+The latter was not very fast but worked pretty well for surfing and checking email.
 Uploading photos was a challenge, though.

 Restaurants and Bars